Chinese New Year at By the River B and B

 Lunar New Year

-The Lunar New Year is the most important holiday in Chinese culture, so it was a privilege to celebrate it with Coral Shuai & Hao Hua and their family & friends at By the River Bed & Breakfast in Fredericton, New Brunswick.
+The Lunar New Year is the most important holiday in Chinese culture, so it was a privilege to celebrate it with Coral Shuai and Hao Hua and their family and friends at By the River Bed & Breakfast in Fredericton, New Brunswick.
 Together we welcomed a New Year of Happiness.
 This Chinese New Year celebration is an annual 15-day festival that begins with the new moon and it falls between January 21st and February 20th in Western calendars.
 The holiday lasts until the following full moon.
-It begins as a time for feasting and it honours household & heavenly deities, as well as ancestors.
+It begins as a time for feasting and it honours household and heavenly deities, as well as ancestors.

 red-decorated-fireplace.jpg